Skylli202/Skyfus-app/readme.md

 # Skyfus app

-This is a small application written in C to ease the gameplay of a multiples simultanous dofus account.
+This is a small application written in C++ to ease the gameplay of a multiples simultanous dofus account.
 Allowing a similar `Alt + Escape` / `Alt + Shift + Escape` behavior but bound to the registered dofus client.

 > This application only works for Windows.
 POSIX system are not supported.